buildpacks-community/kpack/docs/logs.md

 logs -image <image-name> -namespace <namespace>
 ```

-> The log utility will not exit when the build finishes.
+> Note: The log utility will not exit when the build finishes.